twolfson/twolfson.com/articles/retina-sprites-are-here.md

 # grunt
 In a retina spritesheet project, we have 2 sets of images:

-Normal images, showed to any user with a non-retina display:
+Normal images, showed to any user with a non-retina display

 ![Fork sprite][] ![GitHub sprite][]  ![Twitter sprite][]